Skip to content

 logfire.instrument_django()

-By default, the Django configuration uses SQLite as the database engine.
-To instrument it, you need to call logfire.instrument_sqlite3().
+By default, Django uses SQLite as the database engine.
+To instrument it, call logfire.instrument_sqlite3().
+If you use a different database, find the matching instrumentation method in our Integrations section.

 Excluding URLs from instrumentation